chadhammond01/Azure_ELK_Project/Ansible/README.md

 This copies the playbooks and required files to the correct place.

 Next, you must edit the `hosts` file to specify which VMs to run each playbook on.
+For example:

 ```
  [webservers]
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-10.0.0.7 ansible_python_interpreter=/usr/bin/python3
+10.0.0.7 ansible_python_interpreter=/usr/bin/python3clear
-10.1.0.6 ansible_python_interpreter=/usr/bin/python3
-10.1.0.7 ansible_python_interpreter=/usr/bin/python3
 ```

 After this, the commands below run the playbook: